Skip to content

 Creating a thinjail...

--B means bridge-based VNET.
-Not -V, which is for physical interface passthrough.
-I got this wrong the first time.
+-B is bridge-based VNET.
+I initially used -V, which is for physical interface passthrough - not what I wanted.

 $ sudo bastille cmd web route add default 10.0.0.254